gtatters/Thermimage/README.md

 ## Recent/release notes

+* Version 3.0.0 is on Github (development version)
+* Changes in this release include functions for importing thermal video files and exporting for ImageJ functionality

 * Version 2.2.3 is on CRAN (as of October 2016).
 * Changes in this release include readflirjpg and flirsettings functions for processing flir jpg meta tag info.